Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Dr. Phuong, the human body needs a minimum of 200-500 mg of sodium, equivalent to 0.5-1.2 g of salt, to maintain daily functions.
 The World Health Organization (WHO) recommends that daily salt consumption should be less than 2 g of sodium, equivalent to 5 g of salt.
 Meanwhile, Vietnamese people are consuming an average of 9.4-10 g of salt per day, double the normal requirement and higher than the WHO recommendation.

-Excess salt in the body can cause health problems and dangerous cardiovascular diseases, high blood pressure, stroke...
+Excess salt in the body can cause serious health problems and diseases such as cardiovascular disease, high blood pressure, and stroke.

 "We shouldn't use salt water for detoxification based on unverified medical information.
 You should consult a medical professional before applying any home health care methods.
 Because each person has a unique physical condition, it is necessary to seek advice from a doctor to apply the most suitable health care methods for the body, avoiding negative impacts on the health of yourself and your family," Dr. Phuong advised.